 Remodel Health is a platform that inverts the traditional group health insurance model.
 Instead of trying to find a perfect health plan for your organization, employees can purchase their own insurance.
 Our platform, along with personalized coaching by our licensed professionals, help employers make strategic decisions to care better for employees.

 Remodel Health is not a health insurance plan or program, nor is it an employer-sponsored plan.
 Our software platform allows users to choose an individual health plan or program specific to their individual needs.
 In most cases, the employer budgets extra income to an employee as a taxable wage increase, added to each paycheck.
 The wage increase provided can be used at the employee’s discretion and is not required to be used for health insurance.

 Our experience shows that employees generally use the taxable wage increase and/or a combination of their own funds to purchase the health plan or program specific to their needs, although they are not required to.
 It is a taxable wage increase that impacts their modified adjusted gross income, but there can be greater advantages over pre-tax benefits (such as any eligible tax credits).

 The additional income an employee receives every month as a taxable wage increase is not based on what health solution is chosen by the employee.
-Remodel Health, using our innovative technology solution, serves as a guide to assist customers throughout the process of shifting to individual insurance.
-Our licensed and non-commissioned professionals come alongside the employee to help them determine what solution makes the most sense for their specific needs.
+Remodel Health serves as a guide to assist customers throughout the process of shifting to individual insurance.
+Our licensed professionals come alongside the employee to help them determine a solution.